dmx

 Audiomaster 2

 He wrote his own player for it as well, and again all in a machine-code monitor!
-At the same time, Megastyle also formed a "music-group" named Jolly Poppers.
-Music-groups were popular at the time, after the success of the likes of W.E.M.U.S.I.C (arguably the first, back in 1987), 20CC, Maniacs of Noise and Vibrants.
+At the same time, Megastyle also formed a "music-group" named Jolly Poppers in November.
+Music-groups were popular at the time, after the success of the likes of W.E.M.U.S.I.C (arguably the first, back in 1987), 20CC, Maniacs of Noise, Lords of Sonics, and Vibrants.
 Just like today, everyone and their dog were convinced they could do music, and game music in particular.

 1990 Enter the Amiga